Skip to main content

 Observation 2: The pricing machine identifies areas of very large price elasticity and exploits these situations

-Most pricing professionals consider a price elasticity below -4 very high and would not change a price if it required an elasticity below -6 to be profitable.
-However, in portfolios with close alternatives, price elasticities can be very high.
-Figure 3 shows the price elasticity of the large coffee in the range between €3 and €5.
+Figure 3 shows the price elasticity of the large coffee ranging between €3 and €5.
 At the starting price of €3.99, the price elasticity (for a price increase) is -8.
 The pricing machine can work with such high price elasticities and use them to optimize the portfolio offer.

-Figure 3_Price elasticity of the large coffee
+Figure 3 Price elasticity of the large coffee

 Figure 3: Price elasticity of the large coffee (with small at €1.99 and medium at €2.99)